As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

-Fortunately there are ways to experience Japan from the comfort of your own home.
-Online retail therapy being one of the most fun ways!
+Fortunately, there are ways to experience Japan from the comfort of your own home.
+Browsing online Japanese stores is one of the most fun ways!

 Should I buy products from online Japanese stores?